Last Updated on

 This is a very important attitude to cultivate since it can broaden your perspective and help you persevere when you run into obstacles on your journey.

 This attitude involves experiencing your present moment without evaluating and judging it.
-It means you let go of value judgments about yourself and how you are feeling and allows you to begin your work from a more balanced starting block.
+It means you let go of value judgments about yourself and how you are feeling and allows you to begin your work from a more balanced starting point.

 This attitude refers to the willingness to accept a situation or experience as it is, without trying to change it.
 To combat your anxiety, you must first be present with it and accept your current state.